 Sweet and Spicy Lime Mignonette

-The second mignonette recipe is a Sweet and Spicy Lime Mignonette.
-Yes, it tastes just as refreshing as it sounds.
+The second mignonette recipe is a Sweet and Spicy Lime Mignonette and yes, it tastes just as refreshing as it sounds.
 The kick comes from a deseeded serrano pepper.
 It’s a nice combination of sweet and spicy.
 But, if spice isn’t your thing, you can leave out the serrano.
-It’s flavorful without the spice too.
+It’s super flavorful without the spice too.

 Happy Shucking!